adipotnis/msteamsrecording-sorter/README.md

 # msteamsrecording-sorter

-Created a Program using Python an Pytesseract to sort and store Video Recordings from MS Teams
+Created a Program using Python and Pytesseract to sort and store Video Recordings from MS Teams

 ## Subjects Sorted so far
 1. Operations Research